Get a property report and suburb profile for any property in The Basin

 The Basin demographics

 The Basin, nestled at the foothills of the Dandenong Ranges in Victoria, offers a serene and family-friendly environment.
 With a population of 4,497, this suburb is characterized by its lush greenery and close-knit community feel.
-The median age of 40 suggests a mature population, with many families choosing to settle here for its peaceful surroundings and community-oriented lifestyle.
+The median age of 40 suggests a mature population, with many families and long-term residents enjoying the peaceful lifestyle away from the hustle and bustle of city life.

 The Basin infrastructure, key developments and investment opportunities